laoyigrace/subject/doc/source/configuring.rst

 Configuring Glance Tasks
 ------------------------

-Glance Tasks are implemented only for version 2 of the OpenStack Images API.
+Glance Tasks are implemented only for version 2 of the OpenStack Subjects API.

 The config value ``task_time_to_live`` is used to determine how long a task would be visible to the user after transitioning to either the ``success`` or